evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-classes-and-objects.md

 ```

 Let's try out our new class.
-First `reload` the server and the do
+First `reload` the server and then:

     > py
     > from typeclasses.monsters import Dragon